anusii/solidpod/README.md

 ### Desktop: use a fixed port

-`oidc_desktop` binds a loopback HTTP server to the port in your `redirectUri`.
+`oidc_desktop` binds a loopback HTTP server to the port in the desktop entry of `redirectUris`.
 If you use port `0`, the OS assigns a random port that is never registered in the client document, causing the Solid server to reject logout with `post_logout_redirect_uri not registered`.
 Use a fixed port (e.g. `4400`) in both the app and the client document.

 Both `redirect_uris` and `post_logout_redirect_uris` in the client ID